NAU GEAR UP: Gaining Early Awareness and Readiness for Undergraduate Programs

-Arizona GEAR UP at NAU is an innovative college access program that works.
+NAU GEAR UP is an innovative college access program that works.

 Created in 1999 through a federal grant, GEAR UP is aimed specifically at students from low-income communities statewide.
-Because of GEAR UP's track record of success, the grant was renewed in 2012; Arizona GEAR UP at NAU is in the second year of the seven-year grant cycle.
+Because of GEAR UP's track record of success, the grant was renewed in 2012; NAU GEAR UP is in the second year of the seven-year grant cycle.

-Arizona GEAR UP at NAU is successful because it is unique.
+NAU GEAR UP is successful because it is unique.
 It differs from other college access programs by:

 - Catching the attention of students early in their academic lives, starting in 7th grade.

 - Raising the academic aspiration of an entire group (cohort) of students.
 Rather than working just with individuals at the disparate locations, we work with an entire grade level at a school.
 The group learns to dream together, cultivating the motivation, knowledge and skills needed to succeed along the pathway to college.

 - Keeping these groups of children together all the way through high school.